How the Universe Becomes Self-Aware

 Similarly, the thought world was adaptive when it enabled survival and cooperation.
 It becomes pathological when it runs constantly, unrecognised, obscuring presence and trapping us in a constructed reality we mistake for the real.
 We are trapped by our own success.

 The film The Matrix captured this predicament for a generation.
-The Matrix is the thought world: a constructed reality so seamless, so all-encompassing, that those within it don't know they're in it.
+The Matrix is the thought world: a constructed reality so seamless, so all-encompassing, that those within it don’t know they’re in it.
 They take the construction for reality.
-To awaken is to see the Matrix as Matrix-to recognise the thought world as thought world, imagination as imagination.
-But escape is difficult precisely because the construction is so complete, so habituated, so identified-with.
+To awaken is to see the Matrix as Matrix - to recognise the thought world as thought world, imagination as imagination.
+But escape is difficult precisely because the construction is so complete, so habituated, so all-consuming.

 But the recursion doesn’t stop there.
 We can imagine ourselves imagining.
 We can notice that we are the one constructing the story.
 We can ask: ‘What is this process that is doing the imagining?’